TTK4145-Students-2021/project-group29/Assigner/README.md

 # Assigner-module

-This module takes care of buttonpresses provoked by hardware, assigning or reassigning them to elevators based on a cost function.
+This module takes care of button presses provoked by hardware, assigning or reassigning them to elevators based on a cost function.
 It is responsible for:

 - Recieving, updating and sending the current states, directions, positions and orders of all elevators, both locally and remotely.
     - This information is stored in the map *AllElevs* described below